detunized/password-manager-access/UPGRADE.md

 # Upgrade notes

+## To 28.0.0

+`Ui.OpenInBrowser` must be implemeneted to allow the user to open a URL in a browser to trigger the email token to be sent.
+The easiest way is to offer the user to open the URL in their own browser.
+There's no state or cookies to manage, no logging in is required.
+In fact, the user's browser is much better for this than an embedded one, as Cloudflare is more likely to ignore the captcha and just send the code without any interaction.
+Return `true` from this method to continue the login process and `false` to cancel the login process.

 ## To 27.0.0

 Delete all references to `Bitwarden.VaultItem.DeletedDate` as it's no longer available.

 ## To 26.1.0

-The `baseUrl` parameter in all of the relevant `Client.*` methods is no longer optional and must be provided.
+The `baseUrl` parameter in all the relevant `Client.*` methods is no longer optional and must be provided.
 Some overloads don't have it and are defaulted to the `Client.DefaultBaseUlr` which is set to https://vault.bitwarden.com.
 All the overloads with the `baseUrl` parameter must receive either a valid URL to a self-hosted instance or either `Client.BaseUrlUs` or `Client.BaseUrlEu` for the US and